Constellations in prime elements of number fields: Goldston--Y ld r m type asymptotic formula

 In this subsection, we estimate expectation~\eqref{eq:main-exp}.
 Its main term is equal to \eqref{Eq:formula_to_show_3} by Proposition~\ref{prop:replace_B_by_D}.
 In this subsection, we prove Proposition~\ref{proposition=third}, which provides an integral representation of the main term.

-First, we use the Fourier transform to derive an integral representation of $\chi$, which is given in Definition~\ref{def:chi}.
+First, we use the Fourier transform to derive an integral representation of $\chi$.
+Recall that $\chi $ is the smooth compactly supported function which was chosen in the setting of Theorem~\ref{Th:Goldston_Yildirim}.
 Let $\chihat $ be the inverse Fourier transform of the function $x\mapsto e^x \chi (x)$.
 Here we normalize it to satisfy